NetMQ/NetMQ.ReactiveExtensions/README.md

 ## Projects like this one

 - See [Obvs](https://github.com/inter8ection/Obvs), an fantastic RX wrapper which supports many transport layers including NetMQ, RabbitMQ and Azure, and many serialization methods including ProtoBuf and MsgPack.
+- See [Obvs.NetMQ](https://github.com/inter8ection/Obvs.Netmq), the RX wrapper with NetMQ as the transport layer.
 - Search for [all packages on NuGet that depend on RX](http://nugetmusthaves.com/Dependencies/Rx-Linq), and pick out the ones that are related to message buses.

 ## Notes - General